 At age 29, he set out to discover the rock-bottom truth of his life.
 For years he questioned the limits of his creative life as a studio painter.
 After destroying all of his art and giving away everything he owned, Jerry began a life of unconditional trust, allowing life to provide all that was needed.
 He lived this way for over 10 years and then moved to the state of Washington, where he married Marilyn Strong and produced a large new body of art.
 Marilyn and Jerry’s charming Whidbey Island home is now filled with his unique sculptures and paintings.
 He also built a 40-foot meditation tower, the Flaming Stupa, on his property.

-An award-winning video of Jerry’s life and work, In the Hands of Alchemy, is also available.
-Jerry can be contacted for film showings, speaking engagements, and workshops with his wife—singer and adult education teacher, Marilyn Strong—through his website, www.handsofalchemy.com.
+Jerry is available for film showings, speaking engagements, and workshops with his wife—singer and adult education teacher, Marilyn Strong.